Casandro/ds18x20_prometheus/README.md

 ```
 dtoverlay=w1-gpio,gpiopin=4,pullup=on
 ```
 replace the gpiopin=4 with the number of the gpiopin you use.
-I thin the pullup parameter adds an integrated pull-up.
+I think the pullup parameter adds an integrated pull-up.